Seirdy/seirdy.one/content/posts/website-best-practices.md

 [^11]: [See the "Lighthouse" entry in the "Automated tests" section](#lighthouse).
 Lighthouse benchmarks my machine with a score of around 1320; with that score, it recommends [throttling my machine by just under 3.1x](https://github.com/patrickhulce/lighthouse-cpu-throttling-calculator/blob/a9c67dc1c58c972a0673bef05756290105334af1/pages/index.js#L11) to simulate a target mobile device.
 The Chromium team came up with the throttling formula under idealized conditions (the phone isn't overheating, battery-saver mode is off, etc); I go further and throttle between 12x and 13x, still shooting for a perfect performance score.
 This article is the largest page on my site; it often gets a perfect performance score (100) with my stylesheet enabled, but never reaches 100 when I disable CSS containment or remove my stylesheet.

 [^12]: Firefox users [can enable "find as you type"](https://website-archive.mozilla.org/www.mozilla.org/access/access/type-ahead/) by toggling a preference in <samp>about:<wbr />config</samp>.
-Chromium (and derivatives) users can [install an extension](https://github.com/Foxy/chrome-type-ahead); note that it requires full-page access and performs script injection to work.
+Chromium (and derivatives) users can [install an extension like Type-ahead-find](https://github.com/Foxy/chrome-type-ahead); note that it requires full-page access and performs script injection to work.

 [^13]: Iterating through a list of font names to see if each one is available on a user's system is a slow but effective way to determine installed fonts without being granted permission to use the Font Access API.
 [Browser&shy;Leaks has a demo](https://browserleaks.com/fonts) of this approach.
 Warning: the page might hog your CPU for a while.